Commissioner of Internal Revenue

-Daniel Werfel is the current Commissioner of Internal Revenue, having been sworn in on March 13, 2023.
-Werfel is the 50th Commissioner to serve in the position since it was created.
+On December 4, 2024, President-elect Donald Trump announced his intention to nominate Billy Long to serve as the commissioner of the IRS.
+He was confirmed by the Senate on June 12, 2025 and sworn in on June 16.
+President Trump subsequently removed Long as commissioner on August 8, 2025 and announced that Treasury Secretary Scott Bessent would serve as acting commissioner.
+Bessent is the seventh commissioner of internal revenue to serve in 2025.

 Responsibilities

-The Commissioner's duties include administering, managing, conducting, directing, and supervising "the execution and application of the internal revenue laws or related statutes and tax conventions to which the United States is a party" and advising the President on the appointment and removal of a Chief Counsel of the IRS.
+The commissioner's duties include administering, managing, conducting, directing, and supervising "the execution and application of the internal revenue laws or related statutes and tax conventions to which the United States is a party" and advising the president on the appointment and removal of a chief counsel of the IRS.
 Treasury Order 150-10 states in relevant part: "The Commissioner of Internal Revenue shall be responsible for the administration and enforcement of the Internal Revenue laws."
-The Commissioner reports to the Secretary of the Treasury through the Deputy Secretary of the Treasury.
+The commissioner reports to the secretary of the treasury through the deputy secretary of the treasury.

-One of the Commissioner's most important responsibilities with respect to the internal revenue laws is setting the Treasury Regulations administered by the IRS.
+One of the commissioner's most important responsibilities with respect to the internal revenue laws is setting the Treasury Regulations administered by the IRS.
 The U.S. Treasury Regulations provide (in part):